echothrust/echofish/INSTALL.md

 ### 1.1 - Web server

 Echofish frontend should run well on most web servers capable of serving PHP content.

+PHP with the mbstring extension, the MySQL PDO extension and PCRE-support is pretty much the only hard requirement for the web server environment.

 For lighter footprint, nginx with php-fpm is recommended.

 ### 1.2 - MySQL database